kwur/new-kwur-site/_posts/2008-10-27-cmj-day-2-i-probably-should-have-invested-in-earplugs-kenny.md

   </p>

   <p>
-    This Brooklyn trio has been hyped by a lot of blogs &#8211; and in this case, they absolutely deserve it.
-They play loud, messy, lo-fi punk/garage rock (like, sounds like you&#8217;re hearing it in a garage &#8211; not a bad thing), but deconstruction of the noise reveals awesome vocal harmony, jangly guitar and drumming that&#8217;ll get yr foot a&#8217;tappin.
+    This Brooklyn trio has been hyped by a lot of blogs – and in this case, they absolutely deserve it.
+They play loud, messy, lo-fi punk/garage rock (like, sounds like you’re hearing it in a garage – not a bad thing), but deconstruction of the noise reveals awesome vocal harmony, jangly guitar and drumming that’ll get yr foot a’tappin.
 This was their last show of the week (they had played 2 shows a day almost every day), and they looked a little worn down, but they sounded great.
 At one point, they started a song off-beat and had to begin again, and at another, Cassie forgot some lyrics.
-In the end, though, none of that mattered &#8211; they rolled with the punches and played one hell of a show.
+In the end, though, none of that mattered – they rolled with the punches and played one hell of a show.
   </p>

   <p>